British Expeditionary Force (World War I): Newfoundland Regiment

 Newfoundland in 1914 was not yet part of Canada.
 The tiny Dominion with a population of only 240,000 raised a force that eventually reached a strength of three battalions to serve in the war.
 The Newfoundland Regiment deployed to France in March 1916, as part of the 29th Division, after already having served in the Gallipoli Campaign.
 The Newfoundland Regiment was practically wiped out on the first day of the Battle of the Somme, suffering over 90% casualties.
 After receiving reinforcements, the Newfoundland Regiment continued to serve on the Western Front until the war's end.
 In honour of the regiment's service the privilege of adding the prefix Royal to the regiment's name was granted in December 1917, and the regiment was known as the Royal Newfoundland Regiment from that point on.

+British West Indies Regiment

+The British West Indies Regiment was a unit of the British Army during the First World War, formed from volunteers from British colonies in the West Indies.

 Weapons

 Until 1914, British infantry officers still carried swords and the cavalry retained the cavalry sword throughout the war.
 The other officers' weapon was the revolver, the three most common being the Webley MK V or VI, the Colt New Service and the Smith & Wesson hand ejector.

 All other ranks in the BEF carried a .303 Lee–Enfield rifle fitted with an easily loaded ten-round magazine and issued with a seventeen-inch (430 mm) bayonet.
 These rifles enabled a high rate of fire with good accuracy, such that pre-war British soldiers were trained to hit a target fifteen times a minute at a range of 300 yards.
 The devastating efficiency and accuracy of the BEF infantry led the Germans to incorrectly believe that there were approximately 28 machine guns in each battalion.

 When the BEF landed in France each infantry battalion and cavalry regiment was equipped with two Vickers or Maxim machine guns.
 Part of the reason for only allocating two guns per unit was the cost of manufacture and the need of a ten-week intensive training course for a Vickers gunner.
 During the course of 1916, the quicker to manufacture and more versatile Lewis guns began to be issued on the intended scale of the sixteen per battalion, one for each platoon.
 At the same time, the Vickers guns and their trained operators were redeployed to specialist companies of the Machine Gun Corps; one company was attached to each infantry brigade.